 and reaching into the bag for more letters only to have your fingers come up empty-handed.
 In fact, I’ve been racking my brain for blog topics for so long even my Facebook page has taken to castigating me.

 Recognizing the landmarks of Writer’s Block is like discovering your passport is missing while standing in line to board the plane.
-First you enter an unnatural Zen state, then alarm kicks in, and then a crushing load of very serious alarm settles over you.
+First you enter an unnatural Zen state, then alarm kicks in, and then a crushing load of Unmitigated Dread settles over you.

 It’s not pretty.